Strategies for Effective Employee Engagement in the Workplace

 It’s simple.
 Employee engagement has a full-circle effect on your entire company, including the bottom line.
 Some leaders believe that’s a bit of a stretch—those who believe when employees show up on time every day is proof enough that they’re happy to be there.
 We hate to break it to you (we don’t—this is important), but engagement means your employees are committed to your company—motivated to do their best work, and have the company’s best interests in mind.
 Just because someone clocks in every day, it does not mean they’re happy to do so.

-We're going to summarize some of the pitfalls we've explored in previous articles when employees aren't engaged.
+We're going to summarize some of the pitfalls that result when employees aren't engaged.
 Please read carefully.

 On the other hand, organizations with engaged employees experience a 10% increase in customer rankings and a 20% boost in sales.
 And that’s just the tip of the iceberg.
 There are countless benefits of effective employee engagement strategies, so let’s get you started.